Understanding MIME types and content sniffing

 29 December, 2025

-Recently I had to deal with a bug caused by this mundane header, and was forced to read up on what MIME types actually are, and how browsers deal with them.
+Recently I had to deal with a bug caused by this mundane header, and was forced to actually read up on MIME types, how browsers deal with them, and how to correctly use them.

 History of the MIME types